Best Chrome Extensions for Google Classroom

 The Random Student Generator for Google Classroom is a nice way to pick students to answer questions, in an unbiased way.
 Ideal for use in virtual classrooms in which perhaps layout can change, unlike in a physical room.

-Since this is built for Google Classroom, the integration is great, allowing it to work with the roster of your class.
+Since this is built for Google Classroom, the integration is seamless, allowing it to work with the roster of your class.
 You don't have to input any information as this will just work to pick out students, at random.

 Best Chrome Extensions: Diigo